Over 3m low-income families would be about £500 worse off as tariffs on EU goods are imposed and high street prices rise.

 “It’s clear that the no-deal Brexit Theresa May is threatening will make working people in this country worse off, with the very poorest paying the price for the Government’s ideological choice of a hard and extreme Brexit.

 “Leaving the EU with no deal will erect massive barriers to trade.
 Given that we import 20 per cent of all the food we eat from Europe, this will make the weekly shop more expensive for working families.”

 With the disastrous economic impacts of a ‘no deal’ on Brexit exposed, one would hope now the government would stop bluffing and get serious on negotiating a trade deal.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.